 Valley Christian Junior High was featured on channel 5 news as the “cool school” of the week!
 Watch the news story below to hear the students talk about the great opportunities the ISS program has opened up for them.

-Congratulations Valley Christian Junior High ISS
+Congratulations Valley Christian Junior High

 Clubs, Programs & Achievements